SGrondin/unblock.us.org/README.md

 There's no logging/history whatsoever, except for how many requests/second it serves.

-TODO:

-* Resolve Twitter domains to the server's IP and then tunnel all twitter data.
-* Make it easy to tunnel more domains.
+All Twitter requests are hijacked and then tunnelled to Twitter's servers.

+TODO: Support hijacking for more than 1 domain.

 # Install